-The challenge is to define an architecture for HIE that is capable of supporting the ability of all of these existing HITs and applications to interact with one another utilizing the emerging FHIR standard in conjunction with various software architectural styles.
-Towards this challenge, this paper applies established software architectural alternatives and their best practices in conjunction with the emerging FHIR standards to propose a Hybrid HIE Architecture (HHIEA) (Ziminski, Demurjian, Sanzi, & Agresta, 2016) solution that integrates healthcare data from a set of HIT systems.
-The HHIEA solution is presented and explained in a five-step process by exploring the varied and complex requirements of the healthcare domain for supporting HIE of HITs, matching these requirements to established software architectural solutions that are then integrated with the concepts supported by FHIR.
-The first step overviews software architectural alternatives that can be chosen for structuring an HIE system that integrates multiple HITs.
-The second step describes a detailed and realistic regional healthcare scenario with multiple entities (i.e., medical providers and HIT systems) that defines the scope of stakeholders that includes: a sole-provider practice, a community practice, local and regional hospitals, testing laboratories (blood, scanning, etc.), pharmacies, a university academic medical center, etc.; this scenario was developed in collaboration with our co-author at a medical school.
+The healthcare domain has significant complexity and poses unique challenges that require novel approaches as well as leveraging existing solutions to have the potential to remedy the four aforementioned factors.
+This chapter studies established software engineering concepts, architectural alternatives, and best practices and investigates the way that they can be utilized in support of potential HIE solutions that integrate medical data and systems.
+We study architectural alternatives with a four step process by exploring the varied and complex requirements of the healthcare domain for supporting HIE of HISs, and matching these requirements to solutions from the software engineering domain.
+The first step provides an overview of software/system architectural alternatives that can be chosen for structuring an HIE system that integrates multiple HISs.
+The second step describes a detailed and realistic regional healthcare scenario with multiple entities that defines the scope of stakeholders that include a sole-provider practice, a community practice, local and regional hospitals, testing laboratories (blood, scanning, etc.), pharmacies, a university academic medical center, etc.; this scenario was done in collaboration with our co-author at a medical school.
 Within the scenario, the collaborative links between the involved entities are identified to serve as requirements of the domain.
-The third step examines the interplay and integration of the software architectural alternatives with the FHIR standard to demonstrate the cohesive way that they can interact for HIE of HITs.
-The fourth step proposes a hybrid HIE architecture (HHIEA) that leverages components from all of the identified alternatives combined with FHIR and highlights strengths for particular use cases.
-Finally, the last step maps the HHIEA into the assumed scenario, showcasing the way that the scenario satisfies the identified links and demonstrating the realization of the architecture in a system.
+The third step proposes a hybrid HIE architecture (HHIEA) that leverages components from all of the identified alternatives and highlights strengths for particular use cases.
+Finally, the fourth step maps HHIEA into the assumed scenario including the way that it satisfies identified links to demonstrate the way that the architecture could be realized in a system.

-The remainder of this paper is organized into 6 sections.
-The Role of HIE section provides context information on varied HITs with a focus on the benefits of HIE and on the unique challenges that an HIE system architectures has to surmount.
-The Architectural Alternatives section explores high-level alternatives for system organization from the software engineering and architecture domains (federation, replication, and centralization) and a variety of instances of those alternatives, specifically: service-oriented architecture (Rosen, 2008), grid computing (Foster, 2002), publish/ subscribe paradigm (Eugster, Felber, Guerraoui, & Kermarrec, 2003), data warehousing (Zeh, 2003), and cloud computing (Mell & Grance, 2011) and its strong link and interaction with FHIR.
-The Regional HIE Scenario section details a realistic regional HIE scenario of multiple HIT systems with a selection of identified stakeholders, their capacities as healthcare data providers and consumers, and the collaborative links that exist between them.
-The Hybrid HIE Architecture (HHIEA) section proposes an approach that leverages the studied architectural styles together with FHIR to address both informational and functional requirements of HIE for multiple HIT systems; in the process, the architecture is aligned to the realistic regional scenario.
-Then, the Future Trends section presents future efforts and directions in HIE that are emerging that may have an impact, including app-centric plugin architectures, including: the aforementioned SMART platform and its growing ecosystem for healthcare data-driven applications (Ziminski, De la Rosa Algarín, Saripalle, Demurjian, & Jackson, 2012), abstract architecture specifications for the construction of health applications such as the Open mHealth architecture (Open mHealth, 2015), the integration of genetic analysis and results into Electronic Health Records and Genomics (eMERGE, 2007), and, the evolution of some of these efforts with FHIR.
-Finally, the Conclusion and Ongoing Efforts section draws this paper to a close.
+This chapter is structured in 6 sections.
+In the Background section, context information is provided on varied HISs with a focus on the benefits of HIE and on the unique challenges that an HIE system architectures has to surmount.
+The Architectural Alternatives section explores high-level alternatives for system organization from the software engineering and architecture domains (federation, replication, and centralization) and a variety of instances of those alternatives such as service-oriented architecture (Rosen, 2008), grid computing (Foster, 2002), publish/subscribe paradigm (Eugster, Felber, Guerraoui, & Kermarrec, 2003), and data warehousing (Zeh, 2003).
+The Regional HIE Scenario section details a realistic regional HIE scenario with a selection of identified stakeholders, their capacities as medical data providers and consumers, and the collaborative links that exist between them.
+The Hybrid HIE Architecture (HHIEA) section proposes an approach that leverages the studied architectural styles to address both informational and functional requirements of HIE; in the process, the architecture is aligned to the realistic regional scenario.
+Then, the Future Trends section presents future efforts and directions in HIE that are emerging that may have an impact, including app-centric plugin architectures such as the aforementioned SMART platform, abstract architecture specifications for the construction of health applications such as the Open mHealth architecture (Open mHealth, 2011), and the integration of genetic analysis and results into Electronic Medical Records and Genomics (eMERGE, 2007).
+Finally, the Conclusion section draws this chapter to a close.